FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

     Perez-Quiñones](https://perez.cs.vt.edu/ "Manuel PQ") were just
     ridiculously funny, I found myself laughing a lot throughout their spheels.
-There was actually this one part where they talk about ‘statistics’ and that if there was anybody that talked about the negative statistics associated with minorities, then you ought to go ahead and give out some ‘statistics’ out too.
+There was actually this one part where they talk about ‘statistics' and that if there was anybody that talked about the negative statistics associated with minorities, then you ought to go ahead and give out some ‘statistics' out too.
 For example, which race most represents serial killers?
 Which race most represents teachers that engage in sexual affairs with their students?
     Apparently, the answers are white males and white females,